YLitudelft/ALTCUBTOOL/README.md

 Input: when the incidence angle is a vector
 Output: the required power, data rates, and altimeter noise as a function of SNR under different incidence angles.

-Performance.py and the cal_functions.py are two files to support the calculation of the reqirement and performance in the main_function.py.
+Performance.py and the cal_functions.py are two files to support the calculation of the requirement and performance in the main_function.py.

 8) modes_comparison.py
-It works as the same way as the main_function.py.
+It works in the same way as the main_function.py.
 The difference here is we need to input three concepts to compare the required power and data rate, and the altimeter noise level.

 9) parameter_analysis.py
-It also works as the same way as the main_function.py.
-Nevertheless, the default requirement curvea are not as functions of SNR.
+It also works in the same way as the main_function.py.
+Nevertheless, the default requirement curves are not as functions of SNR.
 The power, data rate, and the altimeter noise are as functions of:
 Case 1: coherent pulse number;
 Case 2: burst interval time;
 Case 3: bandwidth;